1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsImpact100 Philadelphia Grant Program is sponsored by Impact100 Philadelphia.
-Impact100 Philadelphia provides grants to support nonprofit organizations in the Philadelphia area, with education being one of its priority sectors.
+Impact100 Philadelphia provides impactful grants aimed at supporting nonprofit organizations in the Philadelphia area.

 Get alerted about grants like this